Workplaces and sun protection

 A template workplaces can use to talk to their staff about the importance of sun safety in the workplace

 Quick questions covering information included in the accompanying toolbox talk to assess your staff’s understanding of UV radiation as a workplace hazard

 SafeWork NSW and Cancer Council NSW talk about the risks that workers are exposed to when working outdoors, and how employers can manage these risks.
-Small businesses who watch this webinar may be eligible to receive a small business rebate of up to the value of $1000.

 - Checked your skin lately?

 A3 poster reminding your workers to get to know their own skin and visit their GP if they notice any changes.